 Preventive maintenance takes a different approach which, in contrast to reactive interventions that aim to resolve issues after they occur, is based on systematic inspections and processes to identify and correct potential problems before they happen.
-If properly established, an efficient preventive maintenance program extends the lifetime of equipment, enhances the safety of employees, improves machines reliability and helps the company avoid large and costly repairs.
+If properly established, an efficient PM program extends the lifetime of equipment, enhances the safety of employees, improves machines reliability and helps the company avoid large and costly repairs.

 Equipment breakdowns lead to production slowdowns and stops, and cost manufacturers time and money.
-Implementing a successful preventive maintenance program decreases equipment downtime by maintaining all machines and ensuring that all potential issues are addressed before they progress too far.
+Implementing a successful preventative maintenance program decreases equipment downtime by maintaining all machines and ensuring that all potential issues are addressed before they progress too far.

 How to Get the Best out of Your Preventive Maintenance Program?